mimuw-distributed-systems-group/cmemu/README.md

 # CMEmu

-**CMEmu** is a functional and timing emulator of an [ARM Cortex-M3][cortex-m3]-based microcontroller—[Texas Instruments CC2650][ti-cc2650]—synthesized using solely in-code timing measurements and publicly available documentation.
+**CMEmu** aims to be a cycle-exact emulator of an [ARM Cortex-M3][cortex-m3]-based microcontroller—[Texas Instruments CC2650][ti-cc2650]—synthesized using solely in-code timing measurements and publicly available documentation.

-The ultimate goal of CMEmu is to cycle-exactly model entire microcontrollers.
-As such, it is under active development.
-To explain its current scope, consider CMEmu consists of 3 tiers (they are not expressed directly in the source):
+CMEmu is under active development.
+While the ultimate goal is to cycle-exactly model entire microcontrollers, our initial focus was the emulation of user-space programs.
+As such, CMEmu codebase currently offers 3 tiers of support (they are not expressed directly in the source) for various components of the microcontroller and emulation configurations:

 - **Tier 0**: is a cycle-exact model of Cortex-M3 (rev. r2p1), memories, and memory buses of TI CC2650 necessary to emulate execution of regular user-space programs.